davemoore22/sorcery/README.md

 # Sorcery: Shadows under Llylgamyn

 An open source remake of Wizardry 1,2,3 (and 5) with infinite (proc-genned) Dungeon Adventures, and (optional) modern CRPG conveniences!
-I'm aiming to release it by the end of the year.
-Its coded using C++20 and SFML.
-Whilst eventually the game engine will be (optionall) fully 3D, I need to spend time learning OpenGL properly, and for the moment the dungeon is rendered using the old-school Painters Algorithm method (used in classics such as Eye of the Beholder and The Bard's Tale) to faithfully reproduce the wireframe graphics of the originals.

-Hopefully soon, there will be a playable game!
+Coded using C++20 and SFML, hopefully soon, there will be a playable game!
 Visit back regularily for updates.
 Initially the focus will be on emulating Wizardry 1 fully, then 2, 3, 5 and maybe even 4 some day.

 ![Logo](/promo/screen1.png)
 ![Logo](/promo/screen7.png)